ipfs/specs/src/routing/http-routing-v1.md

 - `Schema`: tells the server to interpret the JSON object as announce provider
 - `Payload`: is a DAG-JSON-compatible object with a subset of the below fields
   - `CID` is the CID being provided.
-    - This field is not presend when used for `PUT /routing/v1/peers`
+    - This field is not presend when used for `POST /routing/v1/peers`
   - `Scope` is an optional hint that provides semantic meaning about announced identifies:
     - `block` announces only the individual block (this is the implicit default if `Scope` field is not present).
     - `entity` announces CIDs required for enumerating entity behind the CID (e.g.: all blocks for UnixFS file or a minimum set of blocks to enumerate contents of HAMT-sharded UnixFS directory, only top level of directory tree, etc).